-We often hear the term “building blocks” to express how important it is to be a part of creating something.
+We often hear the term building blocks to express how important it is to be a part of creating something.
 It means the foundation or the backbone of a structure.
 And in this sense, block activities for toddlers offer the same thing – a fun and great foundation in teaching your little one essential skills such as fine motor skills, creativity, problem-solving skills, comprehension, and so much more.

 Toddlers love to play with colorful blocks.
 They love all kinds including simple blocks, blocks with characters and colors, and even DIY blocks!
+Colorful blocks are a favorite among toddlers to engage in playtime.
+They enjoy playing with different types, from basic blocks to those adorned with characters and varying colors.
+DIY blocks are also a hit among young children!

 There are tons of block activities for toddlers.
 Here are 20 easy, fun, and smart block activities you can enjoy with your little ones!